 DNS Name=*. <cluster-name>.nexus.<location>.cloudapp.azure.com

-DNS Name=*.
-SubscriptionGUIDshortRegion
+DNS Name=*. {SubscriptionGUID}.{shortRegion}.ml.azure.com

 Infra team: Assign cluster identity to the keyvault reader access.

 Infra team: Install nexus by parameter keyvault name, cluster name, region

 App team: CertGetter in the cluster to download the certificate from the Keyvault every 24 hours by using the cluster msi by calling the keyvault.
 The service checks the certificate whether it is changed.
 If it is changed, it will update the k8s secret.